Mykel68/resume/resume.md

 ---

 ## PROFESSIONAL EXPERIENCE

+### Senior Software Engineer | Olowoola Garment Production (2025)
+- Designed and implemented a scalable, secure, and user-friendly web application for Olowoola Garment Production, a leading manufacturer of high-quality garments.
+- Collaborated with cross-functional teams to streamline development and deliver high-quality features.

 ### Frontend Engineer | MyFund (2025)
 - Developed scalable React components for a dynamic financial dashboard.